particle1331/computational-linear-algebra/README.md

   * An extensive discussion of the Moore-Penrose pseudoinverse
   * Stability of the Gram-Schmidt algorithm

-I wrote these while following the Udemy course [Complete linear algebra: theory and implementation in code](https://www.udemy.com/course/linear-algebra-theory-and-implementation/) by [Prof. Mike X Cohen](http://mikexcohen.com/).
+I wrote the notes while following the Udemy course [Complete linear algebra: theory and implementation in code](https://www.udemy.com/course/linear-algebra-theory-and-implementation/) by [Prof. Mike X Cohen](http://mikexcohen.com/).
 Check the course out if you're a beginner interested in machine learning. :=)

 <br>